DHTMLX/docs-suite/docs/optimus_guides/index.md

 	<tbody>
          <tr>
 			<td class="webixdoc_links0"><b>init()</b></td>
-			<td>mandatory, allows initializing available views and logic of components.
-For more details, see the <a href="optimus/index.md#app_class">App class</a>.
+			<td>mandatory, allows initializing available views and logic of the components. <br>For more details, see the <a href="optimus_guides/index.md#app-class">App class</a>.
             </td>
 		</tr>
     </tbody>
 </table>
 <br/>
-The *Component's* constructor provides the following methods:
+The <i>Component's</i> constructor provides the following methods:

 <table class="webixdoc_links">
 	<tbody>
          <tr>
 			<td class="webixdoc_links0"><b>init()</b></td>
 			<td>mandatory, allows initializing the logic of the Component.
-This logic will be called on the initialization of the Component.
-For more details, see the <a href="optimus/index.md#component_class">Component class</a>.
+This logic will be called on  initialization of the Component.
+For more details, see the <a href="optimus_guides/index.md#component-class">Component class</a>.
             </td>
 		</tr>
 		<tr>